EastEnders in popular culture: In television

-In the third series of Bo' Selecta!, there was a weekly sketch called 'EastEndings', featuring Ali Osman, Alan Jackson, Pete Beale and Nick Cotton and Kat Slater.
+In the third series of Bo' Selecta!, there was a weekly sketch called 'EastEndings', featuring Ali Osman, Alan Jackson, Pete Beale, Nick Cotton and Kat Slater.

 An episode of Two Pints of Lager and a Packet of Crisps entitled "War, Hurrgh!" contains references to Peggy and Grant Mitchell, Angie Watts and Pat Butcher.
 The episode also ended with the same theme music as EastEnders.
 Another episode, "Speedycruise!" referred to Pauline and Martin Fowler, and the episode "Finger Sniffing" also refers to Peggy.
 Also, in the episode "When Janet Met Johnny", Donna sings the line "Don't stay in watching EastEnders."
 Also, in an episode of Pulling, the character of Donna asks "Who am I going to tell when I have an idea for a new plotline in EastEnders?".

 In November 2005, Catherine Tate appeared in another sketch for Children in Need.
 The segment was a crossover between EastEnders and The Catherine Tate Show, featuring Barbara Windsor as Peggy Mitchell, Kacey Ainsworth as Little Mo Mitchell and Lacey Turner as Stacey Slater from EastEnders and Tate as her well-known character Lauren Cooper from The Catherine Tate Show.

 Shaun Williamson frequently plays himself in Ricky Gervais's Extras, where he is referred to at all times as "Barry from EastEnders".
+Dean Gaffney, who played Robbie Jackson, appeared in the Christmas Special.
 Derek Martin (Charlie Slater) appeared in episode three in the third series of Little Britain in 2005.
 The sketch primarily focused around the character Marjorie Dawes telling her Fat Fighters group not to mention the fact that Martin is in EastEnders, then mentioning it herself.
 In the Comic Relief special of Little Britain, the character Dennis Waterman refers to his "daughter - the one in EastEnders".
 This is a reference to the real actor Dennis Waterman, who is the father of Hannah Waterman, who played Laura Beale in the show.
 In another ‘'Little Britain'’ scene, there are several pictures of Matthew Rose on a character's wall.

 In one episode of children's show TMi, featuring an interview with Matt Di Angelo (Deano Wicks) and Belinda Owusu (Libby Fox), host Mark Rhodes dressed up as Pauline Fowler, clutching a stuffed toy dog and grimacing at the camera, for a game.